Organizations, Articles and Books of Note

 Drawing largely on results of the Collegiate Learning Assessment of more than 2,300 undergraduates at twenty-four institutions, the authors found that "forty-five percent of these students demonstrate no significant improvement in a range of skills - including critical thinking, complex reasoning, and writing - during their first two years of college....Academically Adrift holds sobering lessons for students, faculty, administrators, policy makers, and parents - all of whom are implicated in promoting or at least ignoring contemporary campus culture."

-Hacker, Andrew and Claudia Dreifus (2010) Higher Education?
+Hacker, Andrew and Claudia Dreifus (2010).
+Higher Education?
 How Colleges are wasting our Monday and Failing our Kids - and What We Can Do about it.
+Time Books.

 The authors argue that American higher education is failing to provide students with the education they need and deserve.
 Private colleges are most often their targets for criticisms of faculty salary, tenure, tuition and bloated administrations.
 This book is one of the many that have been published in the last two decades that severally criticize higher education and call for radical reform.